mlswg/mls-extensions/draft-ietf-mls-extensions.md

 The pre-shared key is then used as an input to the HPKE encryption.

+#### Additional Authenticated Data (AAD)

+Targeted messages can include additional authenticated data (AAD) in the `TargetedMessage.authenticated_data` field.
+This field is used to carry application-specific data that is authenticated but not encrypted.
+The AAD is included in the `TargetedMessagesTBM` struct, which in turn is serialized and is used as the `info` parameter for the HPKE handshake..

 ### Encryption

 Targeted messages uses HPKE to encrypt the message content between two leaves.